edisonaugusthy/ng-storage/README.md

 - Then Initialize StorageService in the component constructor
     ```
     constructor(private StorageService: NgStorageService) {

     }
    ```

-- follow below methods to set and retrieve data to storage
+follow below methods to set and retrieve data to storage
 ##### Setting Data

-Please note that we have to pass key value pairs to service , and key should be string value

  `this.StorageService.setData({ key: 'key_of_data', value: res ,encrypt:optional|boolean})`

+  Pass key value pairs to store data , and key should be  valid string

  NB: data format that accepted by `setData` method is